epandurski/CuriousORM/README.md

 transactions are implemented either as methods in sub-classes of "Database", or as stored procedures.

-This ORM allows you to very easily: (1) implement complex database transactions, (2) call stored procedures, (3) do simple queries.
+This ORM allows you to very easily:

+1. Implement complex database transactions
+2. Call stored procedures
+3. Do simple queries

 For complex queries you should use database views and stored procedures that return tables.
 (This is exactly what they were invented for!)

 Here is a quick example: